core-wg/oscore/draft-ietf-core-object-security.md

 * AEAD Algorithm (alg).
 The COSE AEAD algorithm to use for encryption.
 Its value is immutable once the security context is established.

 * Key Derivation Function.
-The HMAC based HKDF used to derive Sender Key, Sender IV, Recipient Key, and Recipient IV.
+The HMAC based HKDF used to derive Context IV, Sender Key, and Recipient Key.

 * Master Secret.
-Variable length, uniformly random byte string containing the key used to derive traffic keys and IVs.
+Variable length, uniformly random byte string containing the key used to derive traffic keys and Context IV.
 Its value is immutable once the security context is established.

 * Master Salt (OPTIONAL).
-Variable length byte string containing the salt used to derive traffic keys and IVs.
+Variable length byte string containing the salt used to derive traffic keys and Context IV.
 Its value is immutable once the security context is established.

+* Context IV.
+Byte string derived from Master Secret and Master Salt.
+Length is determined by the AEAD Algorithm.
+Its value is immutable once the security context is established.

 The Sender Context contains the following parameters:

 * Sender ID.
 Variable length byte string identifying the Sender Context.
 Its value is immutable once the security context is established.

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
-Derived from Common Context and Sender ID.
-Length is determined by the AEAD Algorithm.
-Its value is immutable once the security context is established.

-* Sender IV.
-Byte string containing the IV to protect messages to send.
 Derived from Common Context and Sender ID.
 Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

 * Sequence Number.
 Non-negative integer used to protect requests and observe responses to send.
 Used as partial IV {{RFC8152}} to generate unique nonces for the AEAD.
 Maximum value is determined by the AEAD Algorithm.